 The mere thought of marking her skin offended Kaede.
 She held nothing but disdain towards most tattoos back on Earth.
 She had forgiven Pascal for the runes on her arms thanks to their utility.
 However the thought of punching holes in her earlobes was…

 Kaede thought back to the cute earrings worn by girls back on Earth.
-He had never disapproved of those back then, so why now?
+He had always liked it when others wore it, so why is it different now?

 Am I being a hypocrite?
 The dreadful thought gnawed at her.